linked-art/linked.art/docs/model/vocab/recommended/index.md

 ### Statement Types

 These are embedded Linguistic Objects within other records.
-See the [statement documentation](/model/base/#statements-about-an-entity)
+See the [statement documentation](/model/base/#statements-about-an-entity).
+The ["meta-type"](/model/base/#types-of-types) for these classifications is aat:300418049.

 | Name                  | URI           | Description |